seregazhuk/php-react-memcached/README.md

 ## Connection Closing
 To close the connection call `end()` method on the client.
 The client waits till all pending requests are resolved and then closes the connection.
-All new requests to the client will be rejected.
+All new requests to the client will be rejected with `ConnectionClosedException` exception.

 If you want to force the closing and don't want to wait for pending requests to be resolved, call `close()` method.
-It immediately closes the connection and rejects all pending requests.
+It immediately closes the connection and rejects all pending requests with `ConnectionClosedException` exception.

 ## Errors Handling
-All exceptions that are thrown by the client extend from the base `seregazhuk\React\Memcached\Exception\Exception`.
+All exceptions that are thrown by the client or are used to reject the promises extend from the base `seregazhuk\React\Memcached\Exception\Exception` class.

 For example, if you call an unknown Memcached command the promise will be rejected with `WrongCommandException`:

 ```php